Hubs-Foundation/hubs-docs/docs/intro-spoke.md

 id: intro-spoke
 title: Building Scenes with Spoke
 sidebar_label: Building Scenes with Spoke
-description: Spoke is an online 3D scene editor that allows users to create, discover, and share environments.
-Using a basic interface, users can upload, drag and drop, and edit assets like 3D models, sounds, lights, and links.
-Spoke is a good interface for beginners.
+description: Explains how Spoke is an online 3D scene editor that allows users to create, discover, and share environments.
+That using a basic interface, users can upload, drag and drop, and edit assets like 3D models, sounds, lights, and links.
+Thus, Spoke is a good interface for beginners.
 ---

 Want to build custom VR worlds for Hubs?
 Meet [Spoke](https://github.com/Hubs-Foundation/Spoke)! 👋